Barangay Ginebra San Miguel: 2004–05 season

-2005–06: Ginebra-Red Bull playoff duel
+2005–06 season

 The Kings' victory over Red Bull in the 2004 Fiesta Conference broke the flawless finals record of the Barakos.
 And it proved to be costly too, as Red Bull would go on to defeat Ginebra in the next three tournaments that would follow after the Kings' back-to-back championships, denying the Kings numerous chances to rewrite history.

 In the 2005 PBA Fiesta Conference, the Kings had a chance to rewrite history by winning the last possible three conference championship grand slam.
 Unfortunately, obstacles such as import problems, injury to Helterbrand and the suspension of future MVP Menk due to citizenship issues, made the team struggle throughout the conference.
 They placed 9th out of 10 teams in the conference after being swept by Red Bull Barako in the best of 3 wildcard phase of the playoffs.
 Red Bull took 4th place after being defeated by eventual champion and sister team, San Miguel.

 In the 2005–2006 Fiesta Conference, the Kings were seeded to the semifinals after winning the second seed playoff against Red Bull.
 Original import Sean Lampley was replaced in time for the playoffs, by former Auburn University standout Chris Porter, in order to strengthen Ginebra's quest to regain the Fiesta Conference title.
-But his addition was not enough to help the Kings reach the Finals.
+But his addition was not enough to help the Kings reach the finals.
 They faced Red Bull again in the semifinals, and eventually lost in the series, 4–3.
 The Kings came back and tied the series, after being down 1–3.
 It was an emotional series, who were expecting for a repeat of the historic comeback made by the team during the 1991 First Conference.
 After the series, Tanquingcen apologized to the team's fans.
 It was also revealed that Caguioa was playing hurt and had a hamstring injury throughout the series.
 The Kings battled Air21 in the third place game but lost.
 In that game, a lackluster Ginebra team played, which was believed to be still emotionally down from their game 7 defeat.
 Red Bull eventually won the championship against Purefoods Chunkee in six games.